mfclarke/mfclarke.github.io/_posts/2016-05-29-introduction-to-reactive-cocoa-4-pt-2-smooth-operators.md

 We can use the ```attempt``` *operator* to check for the error case and throw if it's met.
 Even though ```Success``` doesn't pass any value, it indicates that all is well and ```Event```s can continue down the chain untouched.
 Then it's just business as usual.

 Notice how all the logic for transforming our ```String```s is all in the same place, including error handling?
 And it's totally decoupled from anything that needs to react to the transformed ```String```s or errors.
 Can I get a hell yeah?

-In the next installment we introduce the final piece of the puzzle: ```SignalProducer```s.
+In the next installment we take things next level: ```SignalProducer```s.
 Until then! 👋